STLCC Program Information Policies

 To be eligible for a certificate of specialization, students must:

-2. Complete a minimum of 9 credit hours of college-level work, with a cumulative grade point average of 2.00 or higher in one of the programs listed in this catalog.
+• Complete a minimum of 9 credit hours of college-level work, with a cumulative grade point average of 2.00 or higher in one of the programs listed in this catalog.
 Credit hours completed at another college are only computed in the minimum credit hours, not the cumulative grade point average.
+If a program is less than 9 credit hours, all college-level work that is applicable to the declared certificate of specialization must be completed with a cumulative grade point average of 2.00 or higher.

-3. Complete a minimum of 9 credit hours of college-level work applicable to the declared certificate of specialization at St. Louis Community College.
+• Complete a minimum of 9 credit hours of college-level work applicable to the declared certificate of specialization at St. Louis Community College.
+If a program is less than 9 credit hours, all credits must be earned at St. Louis Community College.

 Note: Completion of graduation requirements does not mean professional certification, registration, or approval to sit for board or licensing examinations.